Tutorial 5 - Taking it mobile: iOS#

 needed for the application.

-You can then use Briefcase to compile the application compile your app, using
+You can then use Briefcase to compile your app using

-If you have multiple iPhone 11 simulators, briefcase will pick the highest iOS version; if you want to pick a particular iOS version, you tell it to use that specific version:
+If you have multiple iOS versions available, Briefcase will pick the highest iOS version; if you want to pick a particular iOS version, you tell it to use that specific version:

 Or, you can name a specific device UDID: